JuanGidoni/addstreams-app/README.md

-# addstreams-app
+# Add Streams App

+In this React Web App, you can add streamers to your list and check their information.
-Add streamers to check if they are online or not.
-Plus check more information about them.
+Check if they are online or not.
+And more functionalities.

+## test on your localhost

+`npm install`

+`npm start`

+---- 10/10

+* [x] Add/Delete Streamer to the list.
+* [x] Login request (to get token for access New Twitch Api)
+* [x] Request Streamer Stats (working on. only in components states & localStorage)